hackertehlike/hackertehlike.github.io/_stories/wilkegrosche/chapter1.md

 “Stop!” he gasped, coughing up more blood.
 “Please… stop…”

-“Oh my sweet Wilke,” the hag cooed.
+“Oh, my sweet Wilke,” the hag cooed.
 “Now the real nightmare begins.”

 And then the hoe fell on him once more, sending him hurtling through darkness.